 significantly increase our research, development and regulatory activities.
 It is anticipated that the primary focus of our research and development activities will be the several clinical trials for Surfaxin indications and related regulatory filings.
 In the fall of 2001, we initiated two pivotal, landmark multinational Phase 3 trials for Respiratory Distress Syndrome in premature infants: a 1,500 patient trial and a 500 patient supporting trial.
-The majority of our development resources are focused on the completion of these trials and we anticipate completion of enrollment by the end of 2002 with data announced in the first half of 2003.
+The majority of our development resources are focused on these trials and we anticipate completing the trials, announcing data and filing a New Drug Application in the first half of 2003.
 For Acute Respiratory Distress Syndrome in adults, we currently are conducting a Phase 2 dose-ranging safety and efficacy study of up to 110 patients in the United States.
-We expect data from the Acute Respiratory Distress Syndrome trial to be available in the second half of 2002.
+In July 2002, we completed the dose escalation safety and tolerability part of the study and are currently enrolling patients in the final part of the trial.
+We expect data from the Acute Respiratory Distress Syndrome trial to be available in the later part of the second half of 2002 or early in the first quarter of 2003.
 For Meconium Aspiration Syndrome in full-term infants, we currently are conducting a Phase 3 clinical trial of up to 200 patients in the United States.
 Enrollment is ongoing but has been slower than expected and completion is now anticipated for late 2003.
 Given our belief in the importance of the pivotal Phase 3 trial for Respiratory Distress Syndrome in premature infants to our present development plan, resources have been and may continue to be reallocated from the Meconium Aspiration Syndrome program to the Respiratory Distress Syndrome program, as needed.

-The clinical trial and regulatory process is lengthy, expensive and uncertain and subject to numerous risks including, without limitation, the risks discussed in "Risks Related to Our Business - The clinical trial and regulatory approval process for our products will be expensive and time consuming, and the outcome is uncertain."
+The research and development, clinical trial and regulatory process is lengthy, expensive and uncertain and subject to numerous risks including, without limitation, the risks discussed in "Risks Related to Our Business-The clinical trial and regulatory approval process for our products will be expensive and time consuming, and the outcome is uncertain."